feroult/yawp-site/guides/api/pipes.md

 ~~~

 __Note:__ Sometimes it may be necessary to create intermediate aggregations to unchangeable sinks
-to provide a way to have a ancestor query for sources (to guarantee consistency).
+to provide a way to have an ancestor query for sources (to guarantee consistency).
 For instance, it would be possible to compute the total sales for each day in the month
-(days don't change) and then re-pipe this to the SalesByPeriod aggregation.
-And then, to reflow
+(days in month don't change, right) and then re-pipe this to the SalesByPeriod aggregation.
-this pipe, compute the ids from the days it includes.
+And then, to reflow this pipe, compute the ids from the days it includes.

 Finally, to indicate in which conditions the sink needs to be reflowed, you have to
 override the __reflowCondition(newSink, oldSink)__ method, like this: